EGG OF PHOENIX

 He sits proudly in front of the statue of the young Columbus, giving life to a living statue of an Indigenous Man with ragged clothes and a gold face because greed has taken over men's eyes.

-Ask shows resiliency, filling the atmosphere with a more powerful and stronger energy that contrasts with the portrait of a young and innocent Columbus in a stance to depict the opposite of his idolatry…the truth.
+Ask shows resiliency, filling the atmosphere with a more robust and vital energy that contrasts with the portrait of a young and innocent Columbus in a stance to depict the opposite of his idolatry…the truth.

-Lucia stands in front of an antique mirror in the Sala Turca, a sumptuous setting where the Captain of Albertis, builder of the Castle, sailor Captain and great admirer of Columbus, hung his travel and colonial trophies.
+Lucia stands in front of an antique mirror in the Sala Turca.
+In this sumptuous setting, the Captain of Albertis, builder of the Castle, sailor Captain, and great admirer of Columbus, hangs his travel and colonial trophies.

-When visitors approach her, she establishes the first contact to then invite them to stand with her in front of a mirror, contemplating themselves as part of a sumptuous colonial setting, blending with the context, blending their reflection with hers wearing a mask.
+When visitors approach her, she establishes the first contact.
+Then she invites them to stand with her in front of a mirror, contemplating themselves as part of a sumptuous colonial setting, blending with the context, blending their reflection with hers wearing a mask.

-At the sound of a gong in the heart of the Castle, AJ stands with dignity and turns to face the statue to nod his head as into gesture “we are still here”.
+At the sound of a gong in the heart of the Castle, AJ stands with dignity and turns to face the statue to nod his head as a gesture of "we are still here."
 Lucia walks back towards him until they gather in the center of the Castle.
 Once there, they take off their masks and discover their faces.
 AJ and Lucia look at each other in the eyes for the first time.
 They shake hands as a sign of covenant and union.